Bobby Ávila: Later years and legacy

 As the first Mexican-born player to have success in Major League Baseball, Ávila became a national hero in Mexico.
 Fernando Valenzuela said: "Everyone knows who Avila was in Mexico.
 He was an inspiration, of course, for Mexican ballplayers to follow to the States and play in the major leagues."
 Hall of Fame broadcaster called Ávila "a tremendous source of pride for the Mexican ballplayers."

-The Estadio Universitario Beto Ávila in Veracruz was named in his honor.
+The Estadio Universitario Beto Ávila in Veracruz, and the Estadio de Béisbol Beto Ávila in Cancun were named in his honor.

 After retiring from baseball, Ávila purchased the Veracruz Eagles and later became president of the Mexican League.

 In 1971, he was inducted into the Mexican Professional Baseball Hall of Fame.

 In 1980, Ávila was elected as the mayor of his home city of Veracruz.
 He later served two three-year terms in the Mexican national legislature.

+In the book "Casino: Love and Horror in Las Vegas" Frank Rosenthal mentions telling his bookie "Availa's out" when Bobby Availa was going to miss a game due to injury so the bookie could adjust the betting odds.

 In 1999, The Sporting News chose Ávila as the second baseman on its All-Star Latin American team.

 In 2004, Ávila died at age 80 in Veracruz.
 The cause of death was complications from diabetes and a lung ailment.

 In 2010, Ávila was posthumously inducted in the Latino Baseball Hall of Fame.

+In 2020, Ávila was selected as the starting second baseman on the Mexican League Historic Ideal Team by a committee of baseball journalists and historians.